JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 ### Leadership

+> Show me the incentive and I'll show you the outcome.

+-Charlie Munger

 > A leader is one who knows the way, goes the way, and shows the way.

 -John C. Maxwell